Step outline

-A step outline (more commonly called a beat sheet) is a detailed telling of a story with the intention of turning the story into a screenplay for a motion picture.
+A step outline (also informally called a beat sheet or scene-by-scene) is a detailed telling of a story with the intention of turning the story into a screenplay for a motion picture.

 The step outline briefly details every scene of the screenplay's story, and often has indications for dialogue and character interactions.
-The scenes are often numbered for convenience.
+The scenes are often numbered in the order in which they occur for convenience.

 It can also be an extremely useful tool for a writer working on a spec script.